-To become eligible for PDE certification, an Immaculata University student shall:
+To become eligible for PA Department of Education (PDE) certification, an Immaculata University student shall:

-- complete all Immaculata degree requirements while: - o attaining a minimum cumulative GPA of 3.0; - o maintaining at least a 3.0 average in the specific area of certification; - o maintaining a grade of at least B- in every course taken in the professional course sequence with a 3.0 average; - $\circ$ attaining a grade of at least B for the student teaching experience; - attaining at least the criterion level of 3 (good) for each of the competency areas on the checklist of the professional course sequence; - present evidence of having passed the PDE-prescribed testing requirements for the student's specific teaching certification program.
+- Complete all Immaculata degree requirements. - Complete Basic skills test requirements\ - Maintain a minimum cumulative GPA of 3.0 - Maintain at least a 3.0 average in the specific area of certification; - Maintain a grade of at least B- in every course taken in the professional course sequence; student teaching experience requires at least a B - Attain at least the criterion level of 3 (good) for each of the competency areas on the checklist of the professional course sequence; - Complete 6 (six) semester hours in mathematics

+- Complete 6 (six) semester hours of English Composition. - Complete 3 (three) credits of English Literature. - Present evidence of having passed the PDE-prescribed testing requirements for the student's specific teaching certification program.